Swimming Pool Owners Energy Saving Tips

 Maximizing water circulation

 If the pool water circulates effectively, the chemicals in the pool water will be properly mixed and dispersed, while also helping the water to stay comfortably cool in hot weather.
 You can help to maximize the circulation of water in your pool and reduce any strain on the pump which would increase energy consumption by keeping your pool clear of debris.
 Always check your filter baskets and skimmer every couple of days to make sure that any particles are removed.
 Remember that having a longer period of water circulation will not guarantee that there will be fewer algae in the pool.
-Using chemicals which fight algae and making sure that you regularly scrub all surfaces will ensure that algae blooms will never be a problem.
+Using chemicals that fight algae and making sure that you regularly scrub all surfaces will ensure that algae blooms will never be a problem.

 Use a solar heater